Komanawa-Solutions-Ltd/Z22031HAW_hawea-model/targets_and_sensitive_sites/README.rst

 7 spatial targets across the model domain and no targets in the Maungawera valley.
 Therefore we needed to apply the targets out of the optimisation period to the most appropriate time within the optimisation period.
 This is done by:

-#. calculating the last 12 months normalised average recharge and hillslope inflow for each month in the
+#.
+Calculating the last 12 months normalised average recharge and hillslope inflow for each month in the
    scenario period (1980-07-18 to 2020-12-01).
 Any targets outside of this period were excluded from the model. the choice to use the last 12 months was based off of the annual cycle, and confirmed by calculating the predictive power of multiple different time periods (e.g. 6 months, etc.).
 The annual data provided the best predictive power.